What is the Hazard?

 Unlike coastal and tidal floods, inland floods can occur with little or no warning.
 The probability of inland flooding is hard to predict because the heavy rainfall from storms and other weather events that cause inland flooding are often localized and can occur at any time of the year.

 Inland flooding in New York City is created or exacerbated by the degree to which an area has impervious ground coverage or by the area’s local topography.
 These local features can make it harder to determine exactly when or where an inland flood might occur, even if the forecast predicts storm or rain events.

 In the future, climate trends project that New York City will experience heavier rainfall.
-If this occurs, the sewer system is likely to become overtaxed more regularly and outfalls— a depositing area for sewage and drainage water— are likely to be inundated more frequently, reducing the capacity of the drainage system.
+If this occurs, the sewer system is likely to become overburdened more regularly and outfalls— drainage infrastructure for stormwater runoff and CSOs — are likely to be inundated more frequently.

 New York’s unique topography and variations in its built environment greatly affect the degree to which different parts of the city will experience flooding.

 New York City consults the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRMs) to determine the location of coastal and riverine flooding.FIRMs are important reference documents because flood insurance rates are affected by the degree of flood risk, and property owners with federally-backed mortgages in high-risk areas are required to have flood insurance.

 Coastal flooding can occur anywhere along New York City's 520-mile shoreline, but the severity of the hazard varies widely across the city.
 The extent of inland flood zones and the elevation of the 1 percent annual chance flood event is not uniform across all neighborhoods.